CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Context-Aware Reliability Prediction

 formulates the user-perceived reliability for an invocation $inv(u, s, t)$ between user $u$ and service $s$ at time slice $t$.

-Although this definition, $r(u, s, t)$, can naturally characterize the user-perceived reliability well, we find it difficult to directly apply it to reliability prediction.
-Because each user has limited historical usage data, applying $r(u, s, t)$ to model the data can lead to the data sparsity problem and thus result in inaccurate predictions.
+Although this new model, $r(u, s, t)$, can naturally characterize user-perceived reliability well, we find it difficult to directly apply it to reliability prediction.
+Because each user has limited historical usage data, applying $r(u, s, t)$ to model the data can lead to such data sparsity problem and thus result in inaccurate predictions.

-In this paper, we argue that the time-dimensional characteristics can be typically captured by a finite set of context conditions, each of which is a specific representation of the underlying factors such as service workloads and network conditions.
+In this paper, we argue that the time-dimensional characteristics can be typically captured by a finite set of context conditions, each of which is an abstract representation of the underlying factors such as service workloads and network conditions.
 It is further endorsed by the fact that service workloads and network conditions likely have regular daily distributions~\cite{WangLS09}.
-Thus, a specific context condition determines the reliability value at a specific time slice.
+Thus, a specific context condition likely determines the reliability value at a specific time slice.
 Based on this observation, we propose a context-aware reliability model:

-where $c$ denotes the specific context condition under which the invocations $inv(u, s, t)$ are performed. $r(u, s, c)$ indicates that the user-perceived reliability depends on user $u$, service $s$, and the context $c$.
+where $c$ denotes the specific context condition under which the invocations $inv(u, s, t)$ are performed. $r(u, s, c)$ indicates that the user-perceived reliability depends on the user $u$, the service $s$, and the context $c$.
 Especially, $r(u, s, t) \approx r(u, s, c)$, if the context condition is $c$ at time slice $t$.
+With a limited number of contexts, this model can make reliability data less sparse.
 In the following, we will describe the use of this model for context-aware reliability prediction.